KlestDedja/directionality/README.md

 # Directionality

 This repository analyzes image  by computing Histograms of Oriented Gradients (HOGs) and deriving orientation statistics.
-This tool automates the extraction of dominant gradient directions and produces visual and statistical outputs to aid biological interpretation.
+This tool automates the extraction of dominant directions and produces visual and statistical outputs for biomedical interpretation.

-## 🧠 Purpose

-The aim is to quantify and visualize how directional structures (like fibers) are distributed in fluorescence and brightfield images.
-This is particularly useful in studies where the biological samples exhibit alignment or anisotropy.
+The aim is to quantify and visualize how directional structures (e.g. fibers) are distributed in fluorescence and brightfield images.
 ## 🚀 Installation

 The repository includes a self-contained demo dataset to help you create a folder named `directionality-demo` to get started quickly.
 You first need to make sure you have [Git](https://git-scm.com/) or [GitHub](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) and [Python 3.10+](https://www.python.org/downloads/) installed.